 The trombonist, one of the most famous big band leaders in the country, would go on to thoroughly modernize the Air Force’s band and orchestra service, restructuring his group from a traditional military marching band to a more contemporary swing and dance band.
 His efforts would eventually lead to the formation of the Airmen of Note, the Air Force’s premier jazz ensemble.

-Perhaps the most famous veteran in jazz history is John Coltrane, who was drafted into the Navy in 1945.
+Perhaps the most famous military veteran in jazz history is John Coltrane, who was drafted into the Navy in 1945.
 While stationed in Hawaii, Coltrane, a Navy musician, joined a band called the Melody Masters, with which he would make two of his earliest recordings as a jazz artist (the most famous songs from that session include versions of “Koko” by Charlie Parker and “Hot House” by Dizzy Gillespie).
 After being discharged in 1946, Coltrane would return home to Philadelphia, where he would continue to refine his sound and style.
-As history has already documented, he would go on to radically alter the jazz landscape as one of the most innovative musicians in jazz history.
+As history has already documented, he would go on to radically alter the jazz landscape as one of the most innovative musicians of all time.

 Feature image courtesy Wikimedia Commons